Gender pay equity

 Employers with less than 100 employees who want to adopt best practice should review their business pay data and practices.

-- creating a list of all employees and their annualised full-time equivalent remuneration amounts in an Excel spreadsheet
+- creating a list of all employees and their annualised full-time equivalent remuneration amounts in a spreadsheet

 - sorting the employees in the spreadsheet in order of remuneration (for example, highest to lowest remuneration)

 - comparing the salary of employees in the same or comparable roles

 - where there are differences, consider whether this is related to an employee’s gender.

 Discretionary pay practices like bonuses or fixing market-based starting salaries, can lead to inequitable pay differences.
 When setting these pay amounts think about whether the outcomes for men are better than for women (and vice versa).
 There might be some unintended bias in these decisions.

 WGEA provides a range of information and resources relating to equal pay for women and men.

 If you’ve identified gender pay differences you should address this by: